 - Formal dresses and suits (Lounge Suit/Black tie) for Formals, black/white for Matriculation

-- Fancy Dress – There are a lot of occasions at Durham that you may want to dress up according to the theme (eg. Halloween, Beach, Jungle, Masquerade, Pirate ).
+- Fancy Dress – There are a lot of occasions at Durham that you may want to dress up according to the theme (eg. Halloween, Beach, Jungle, Masquerade, Pirate etc.).
 The Freshers’ Bop is a fancy dress bar night, check the Handbook for themes in Freshers’ week and maybe pack some fun accessories and masks!
-There are affordable fancy dress shops in Durham though too so don’t worry too much about it.
+There are affordable costume shops in Durham though so don’t worry too much about it.

-There are laundry rooms at college with washing machines (£2.50 per wash, soap is included), tumble dryers (50p per use) and iron (free to use), a drying rack is recommended.
+There are laundry rooms at college with washing machines (£3.50 per wash, soap is included), tumble dryers (free) and iron (free), a drying rack is recommended.
 All the payment can be made through your laundry fob (it’s like a little electrical key) which you will obtain in the first week.
-To save money, use ‘Colour Catchers’ so you can do your washing in one load (You can buy these in Tesco or other shops in Durham)
+To save money, use ‘Colour Catchers’ so you can do your washing in one load (You can buy these in Tesco or other shops in Durham).

-Each landing has the use of a pantry, where you can find a microwave, a fridge, a toaster, a kettle, a sink and sometimes even a hotplate.
+Each floor (we call them landings in Trevs) has a pantry, where you can find a microwave, a fridge, a toaster, a kettle, a sink and sometimes even a hotplate.
 Please do not bring or buy electrical appliances as you are not allowed to have these in your room.
 Breakfast, lunch and dinner are provided in the dining hall and you will have to show your College meal card at every meal.
 Brunch is served every Saturday and packed lunch is also available upon request, if you’re not in College during lunch.

 Phone signal is relatively weak at Trevs however experience tells me that Giffgaff and O2 receive the best signals at College.

 Durham University’s preferred mode of payment is Direct Debit (a way of paying regular bills from your account to the University’s account) which is linked to a UK current bank account.
-In Durham city there are branches of all the major banks: HSBC, Barclays, NatWest, Lloyds, Santander, Halifax and the Co-operative Bank.
+In Durham city there are branches of all the major banks: HSBC, Barclays, NatWest, Lloyds, Santander, Halifax, TSB, RBS, Nationwide and the Co-operative Bank.
 From experience, use a Bank which is easy for money to be transferred into and out of from your home country.
-(HSBC is popular with students from Asia).
 Here are the steps to opening an account at a bank: